 (2) The person delivering a copy of the order to a relevant official is to also provide the relevant official with any further information requested by the relevant official, in the form, if any, specified in the request.

-[(3) repealed]
+[(3) deleted]

 (4) Each relevant official is to make any entry in, or endorse or note, any relevant title, plan, map, land register or record to give a person searching the title to that land notice that it is corridor land or that the designation of the land as corridor land has been cancelled.